 Neither mutual funds nor ETFs are perfect.
 Both can offer comprehensive exposure at minimal costs, and can be good tools for investors.

 The choice comes down to what you value most.
-If you prefer having the absolute lowest expense ratio and the flexibility of trading intraday, go with ETFs.
-If you worry about the impact of commissions, premiums, spreads, and other factors, go with mutual funds.
+If you prefer the flexibility of trading intraday and favor lower expense ratios in most instances, go with ETFs.
+If you worry about the impact of commissions and spreads, go with mutual funds.
 If taxes are your priority, reserve the ultra-tax-efficient ETFs for taxable accounts and use mutual funds in tax-deferred accounts.

 It's important to note that this isn't an either/or decision.
 Mutual funds and ETFs can live perfectly happily side by side in a portfolio .